 Mixing the Batter

 1. To start making the batter for this lemon cake, simply whisk the wet ingredients in a large mixing bowl.
-These include gluten free ingredients like whole eggs, your favourite plant milk, maple syrup or alternative, lemon juice, vanilla, and olive oil.
+I like to start by mixing the plant milk and lemon juice to make a sort of dairy-free buttermilk.
+The add the remaining gluten free ingredients like whole eggs, maple syrup or alternative, vanilla, and olive oil.
 For the plant milk, you may use whatever you like such as almond milk, soy milk, or cashew milk.
 However, if you are fine with dairy, you can include dairy milk instead.

 2. You won't require a separate bowl for this coconut flour cake recipe as you can whisk the dry ingredients into the wet ingredients.
 These ingredients are coconut flour, baking powder, salt, and lemon zest.